sdp8483/joule_thief_breakout_boards/README.md

 Assemble the joule thief circuit on a pcb with jumper wires.
 A reistor for the base of the NPN transistor is the only other component reqired for the jouel thief curcuit.
 Adjust this resistance value to change the current draw of the device.

 The joule thief curcuit is powered by an adjustable lab power supply for testing, a DPS5015 was used.
-Input current was measurend using a Owon B41T+ that has an accuracy of +-(0.8% + 2 counts) in the mA range.
+Input current was measurend using a Owon B41T+ in the mA range.
 Input voltage was measured after the current meter to remove burden voltage.
-This was measured using a Owon B41T+ that has an accuracy of +-(0.5% + 2 counts) on all DCV ranges.
+This was measured using a Owon B41T+.

 The INA180A4IDBVT breakout board with a 0.1ohm 1% shut was used to monitor the LED current.
 The current sensor was powered by an external 3.3V power supply.
-An AN8008 DMM was used to measure the output of this current sensor, the AN8008 has an accuracy of +-(0.5% + 3 counts) on all DCV ranges.
+An AN8008 DMM was used to measure the output of this current sensor.

 A TEMT6000 light sensor was plased approximatly 25mm from the LED.
 To prevent external ambient light from impacting light measurements a paper tube was constructed with a black inside diameter and placed between the LED and light sensor.
-The output from the light sensor was measured using a BK Precision 2709B that has an accuracy of +-(0.5% + 2 counts) on all DCV ranges.
+The output from the light sensor was measured using a BK Precision 2709B.

 Switching frequency was measured at the anode of the LED with repect to ground.
-An AN8008 DMM was used to measure the frequency, the AN8008 has an accuracy of +-(0.1% + 2 counts) on all frequency ranges.
+An AN8008 DMM was used to measure the frequency.

 An ocillisope was used to observe signals but measurements were not recorded.